DataDog/kics/documentation/rules/terraform/gcp/kms_crypto_key_publicly_accessible.md

 ### Description

- Google Cloud KMS Crypto Keys provide cryptographic functionality for encrypting and decrypting sensitive data in Google Cloud.
-When KMS Crypto Key IAM policies include 'allUsers' or 'allAuthenticatedUsers', they become publicly accessible, creating a serious security vulnerability that could lead to unauthorized access to encryption capabilities, data breaches, or compromised encrypted information.
+ Google Cloud KMS CryptoKeys provide cryptographic functionality for encrypting and decrypting sensitive data in Google Cloud.
+When KMS CryptoKey IAM policies include `allUsers` or `allAuthenticatedUsers`, they become publicly accessible, creating a serious security vulnerability that could lead to unauthorized access to encryption capabilities, data breaches, or compromised encrypted information.

 Insecure configuration example:
 ```